Slopaganda = Slop + Propaganda.

 During the Balkan Wars, I’ve literally seen bombs blowing up behind Christian Amanpour while she tirelessly reported live for CNN from Belgrade, Sarajevo, Srebrenica, and other hotspots.

-Whereas “real reporters” of today sit in their rooms, and get their updates on what’s happening in the warzones outside their hotels by talking to their room service waiters.
+Whereas “real reporters” these days sit in their hotel rooms, and get their updates on what’s happening in the warzones outside by talking to their room service waiters.

 Narrative 4: Slopaganda crumbles trust, making “everything is fake” the default mindset.